Luís Montenegro: 2025 election

+Montenegro with Brazilian President Lula da Silva during COP30, 7 November 2025.

 President Marcelo Rebelo de Sousa had made clear that he would call snap elections if the government did not pass the motion of confidence.
 An election was called for 18 May 2025, in which Montenegro's alliance retained its plurality in parliament, but again fell short of a majority.
 The Democratic Alliance gained seats, while the PS lost seats and Chega made gains.

+Second government

 On 29 May, Montenegro was invited once again to form a new government.
 The XXV Constitutional Government of Portugal was sworn in on 5 June.
+His second term has been dominated by issues like immigration, with the approval of new legislation, supported by Chega, which further restricts migration policy, labour reforms that have received strong criticisms from trade unions, reforms to the National Health Service and to the welfare state, in addition to trying to address the growing housing crisis.

+His government's response to environmental disasters, such as the August 2025 Portuguese wildfires and the January 2026 Storm Kristin, have also raised questions of alleged slow response and lack of coordination, with the latter leading to the resignation of Maria Lúcia Amaral as minister of home affairs.

+During the 2026 Iran war, Montenegro urged maximum restraint by all parties and condemned Iran's strikes on neighboring states, while reiterating that Iran must end its nuclear program.
+He defended his government's decision to allow the United States to use Lajes Air Base in the Azores for logistical support during military operations against Iran.

+Montenegro's cabinet was plagued by a series of cases during the summer of 2026.
+The collapse of the new digital marking system for school exams, which delayed grades for more than 300,000 students, and the public prosecutor's inquiry that fell on the new Minister of Home Afairs, Luís Neves, which led to a motion of no confidence being presented by Chega in September 2026, caused an erosion of the public's perception of Montenegro's government.

 Personal life

+Montenegro with his wife, Carla, during the 2025 The Hague NATO summit, 24 June 2025.

 Montenegro was nicknamed Ervilha ("Pea") as a child for being small, round-figured and green-eyed, while his immediate family knew him by his middle name, Filipe.
 He took part in football and beach volleyball, and worked as a lifeguard as a youth, later taking up golf.
 In football, he supports FC Porto and S.C.
 Espinho, the teams of his birthplace and residence, respectively.
 As of May 2022, he is married and has two children.

 A variety of sources dating from 2012, including SAPO's Polígrafo fact-checking website, Público, Expresso, Jornal de Negócios and Diário de Notícias maintain that in 2008, Montenegro was admitted into the Mozart Lodge, a Masonic lodge comprising politicians, businessmen and spies.
 In 2019, Montenegro denied being a Freemason.